vstinner/vstinner.github.io/draft/c-api_hide_impl_detail.rst

 At EuroPython 2016, he gave the talk `Larry Hastings - The Gilectomy
 <https://www.youtube.com/watch?v=fgWUwQVoLHo>`_ where he explained that the
-current parallelism bottleneck is CPython reference counting which doesn't scale with the number of threads.
+current parallelism bottleneck is the CPython reference counting which doesn't scale with the number of threads.